manoharan-lab/holopy/docs/source/users/recon_tutorial.rst

 peculiarity of Matplotlib.
 If this happens, close your plot window and show it again.
 Sorry.).

-Reconstructions are actually comprised of complex numbers. hp.show defaults to showing you the amplitude of the image.
+Reconstructions are actually comprised of complex numbers. :func:`.show` defaults to showing you the amplitude of the image.
 You can get different, and sometimes better, contrast by viewing the phase angle or imaginary part of the reconstruction::